 Industrialization in Japan

 The process of industrialization in Japan led to a massive reorganization of the nation - politically, militarily, socio-economical and, of course, technologically.
-A western style army and navy were commissioned and built, new banks were established, railroad networks and steam vessel dramatically improved transportation and communication across the nation.
+A western-style army and navy were commissioned and built, new banks were established, railroad networks and steam vessel dramatically improved transportation and communication across the nation.

 Previous restrictions on trades and feudal guilds were abolished and sweeping land reforms were swiftly adopted.
 All of these changes and many more led to a subsequent boom in Japanese population growth that supplied more labor but put pressure on Japan's resources.

-Western culture was widely adopted across the nation, notably Western Fashion, and the government quickly adopted a universal education system stressing importance on STEM fields.
+Western culture was widely adopted across the nation, notably Western Fashion, and the government quickly adopted a universal education system stressing the importance on STEM fields.

 These changes would ultimately fuel a growing nationalism in Japan and by the 1890's they had officially joined the imperialist powers of the world.
 This would ultimately lead to conflicts with China for Korea between 1894 and 1895 and Russia in 1904 (again for Korea).